The Vertical Logic of Hamiltonian Methods (Part 1): First Example (Setup): Cyclotron Motion

+The analytical (and predictive) power of the Hamiltonian method is remarkable and far more versatile and general than Newtonian notions.
+Nonetheless the physics curriculum, sticking to an historical account of classical mechanics, teaches Hamiltonian mechanics as secondary, as something which somehow derives from Newtonian mechanics.

+This has possibly it's legitimization in pedagogical reasons, but implies that one derives a correct and powerful method, namely Hamiltonian mechanics, not from basic {\it mathematical} principles, but instead from a falsified and phenomenological theory, namely Newtonian mechanics.
+Consequently every physics student has to un-learn (Newtonian based) and re-learn (Hamiltonian based) physics in order to understand the logic of quantum theory and (special) relativity.

 Hamiltonian notions are used in various levels of description, often treated separately in separate branches of physics.
 There is a Hamiltonian for the Dirac particle, which is then sometimes replaced by a relativistic point particle Hamiltonian, or by a Schr\"odinger Hamiltonian for an orbital electron, then comes the Hamiltonian describing the inter-action that governs ionic binding in crystals, then some kind of classical Hamiltonian that describes the motion of the crystal being a grain of dust in space and so on.
 In reality all these levels are interconnected, even though they are treated in separate physics textbooks, books on quantum electrodynamics and quantum mechanics (QM), atomic physics, solid state physics and finally the grain of dust by classical mechanics or astrophysics.
 There is no universally accepted coherent theoretical account known to the author describing the effects which physical constraints resulting from one level of description have on other levels.
 From a birds eye view, physical reasoning is mostly horizontal, i.e. it stays within one level.
-Little is known about the general patterns and ``vertical'' interconnection between different levels of Hamiltonian description.
-The above example illustrates that we might in practice, when solving daily problems, for instance in accelerator physics, take a logical coherence of different levels for granted that is not part of the usual presentation of physics.
+Little is known about the general patterns and the ``vertical'' interconnection between different levels of Hamiltonian description.

+The above example illustrates that we might in practice, when solving daily problems, for instance in accelerator physics, take a logical coherence of different levels for granted which is mostly ignored in the usual presentation of physics.